 Who is it for?

-The MMus – Music Design is aimed at students at BMus and MA level with a talent for and experience in music design.
+The MMus – Music Design is aimed at students with a talent for and experience in music design.
 They have the passion and attitude necessary for developing into self-aware and critical professionals with a personal vision and focus, and reflective/investigative ability.
 The MMus – Music Design pathway is student-driven and oriented.
 Students develop themselves, and the school coaches, supervises and facilitates.

 HKU provides workplaces and studios, lessons and teachers, working groups, the opportunity to collaborate with fellow students in innovative music design processes, and supervision in the form of coaching and guidance.
 The exact content and direction of the studies is the student’s own responsibility.
 At set times during the course, HKU assesses whether the level of the content and direction is high enough, sometimes assisted by external experts from the Netherlands or abroad.